micmejia/bible-dump/AMPC/Leviticus/Lev 11.md

-Say to the Israelites: These are the animals [^a]which you may eat among all the beasts that are on the earth.
+Say to the Israelites: These are the animals which you may eat among all the beasts that are on the earth.